6.7.11

 JULIE: Does it frustrate you to have not really broken here?

-TOYAH: Um, yes and no. Because I’ve never gone out and spent time and worked the market.
+TOYAH: Yes and no. I’ve never gone out and spent time and worked the market there.
 I’ve always been a bit of home bird being mainly based in England.
 It’s my own fault.
-Really I would love to be in America acting because I love your drama and I love your films a lot more than I do English stuff.
+Really I would love to be in America acting because I love your drama and I love your films a lot more than I do English stuff

-But that’s because your drama is so broad and its spectrum I really think it’s fabulous.
-I still have enough energy to bring The Humans out there and make a go of it.
+But that’s because your drama is so broad and its spectrum I really think is fabulous.
+I still have enough energy to bring The Humans out there and make a go of it

 TOYAH: I’m going to try!
 (Julie laughs)